-We spent 48 hours researching and reviewing over 70 portable survival water filters for preppers so that you don’t have to — and more importantly, so that you don’t buy a bad product and dying.
+We spent 48 hours researching and reviewing over 70 portable survival water filters for preppers so that you don’t have to — and more importantly, so that you don’t buy a bad product and die.

-This review covers the kind of water purification products you’d keep in your bug out bag and get home bag emergency kits, perhaps with some extras in your home supplies or everyday carry.
-They should be one of your very first purchases in prepping.
+This review covers the kind of water purification products you’d keep in your bug out bag and get home bag emergency kits, perhaps with some extras in your home supplies or for everyday carry.
+These products should be one of your very first purchases in prepping.

 Full list of product reviews and details on prepping tips, water risks, etc. are below the table of contents.

 - Water, especially water affected by emergencies like grid failure or flooding, contains organisms that can make you very sick at the worst possible time.

-- Water can be treated in a variety of ways: through filter screens, purification chemicals (chlorination), boiling it away and recapturing the steam (distillation), reverse osmosis, UV light, or boiling.
+- Water can be treated in a variety of ways: filter screens, purification chemicals (chlorination), boiling it away and recapturing the steam (distillation), reverse osmosis, UV light, or boiling.
 Each has its pros and cons.